RaulBercea/Market-Project-Gruppo-4/README.md

 By means of the buttons it is possible to browse the history of the weeks with the various products.
 # Configuration and technical characteristics

+# Files and project structure

 The index file contains the source code of the main html page.
 The script folder contains the Javascript files that allow the site to generate products and dates and distribute them on the calendar.
-# Files and project structure
+The styles folder instead contains the css codes for the style and layout of the main html.

+''' img/
+     flower-icon.svg
+    scripts/
+     config.mjs
+     functionGUI.mjs
+     function.mjs
+     itemsNames.mjs
+     main.mjs
+     settings.mjs
+    styles/
+     modern-reset.css
+     styles.css
+    index.html
+    license
+    .gitattributes
+    readme.md'''
 # Features delivered

 # Bonuses delivered

+Bonus 1: ---

+Bonus 2: ---
 # Browser compatibility
 - Chrome v.
 103.0.5060.53: tested and compatible
 - Opera v.
 87.0.4390.45: tested and compatible